stevencurtis/SwiftCoding/UINavigationController/README.md

 navigationItem.rightBarButtonItems = [add]
 ```

-of course this would require the addition of an `addTapped` function
+of course this would require the addition of an `addTapped` function:

 ```swift
 @objc func addTapped() { }